Emma Watson’s Best Movies Apart From ‘Harry Potter’ And ‘Beauty And The Beast’

 For Harry Potter fans, Emma Watson will always be Hermione Granger, a role that she had played for 10 years and for eight movies.
 And now that Watson’s movie Beauty and the Beast has become a monstrous hit at the box office (it’s currently estimated to earn $170 million this weekend, the biggest opening of any film so far this year, according to USA Today), Emma Watson’s personification of the iconic character Belle in Beauty and the Beast will also likely become as firmly embedded in popular consciousness as her role as Hermione.
-For those of you who have already seen Beauty and the Beast and loved Watson’s performance in the movie, here are some of the best movies Emma Watson has starred in in her post-Harry Potter years that will keep you sated before you can go see her next film, the sci-fi thriller The Circle.
+For those of you who have already seen Beauty and the Beast and loved Watson’s performance in the movie, here are some of the best movies Emma Watson has starred in in her post-Harry Potter years that will keep you sated before you can go see her next film, the sci-fi thriller The Circle, which also stars Tom Hanks, John Boyega, Karen Gillan, and the late Bill Paxton.

 The Perks of Being a Wallflower (2012)